 Located south of Lenoir, Hudson is kept vitally connected by both US 321 and US 321-A. The town was incorporated in 1905 and is named for the Hudson brothers, Monroe and Johnnie, who were among the first lumber men in the area and became leaders of what was known as Hudsonville.
 The “ville” was dropped in 1889.

-A volunteer citizens group, the Hudson Community Development Association, sponsors several events throughout the year, such as the Butterfly Festival, annual March of the Cross, Easter Egg Hunt, Fourth of July Kiddie Car Parade, Memorial Day Service, Man and Women of the Year banquet, Thanksgiving Eve service, annual Tree Lighting Service, Christmas Parade, Pickin' in the Park music series, and New Year's Eve dance celebration.
+A volunteer citizens group, the Hudson Community Development Association, sponsors several events throughout the year, such as the Butterfly Festival, annual March of the Cross, Easter Egg Hunt, Fourth of July Kiddie Car Parade, Memorial Day Service, Man and Women of the Year banquet, Thanksgiving Eve service, annual Tree Lighting Service, Christmas Parade, and Pickin’ in the Park music series.

 Hudson is also well-known for its recreation programs.
 Hudson operates the McCreary Recreation and Fitness Center, which provides a variety of fitness and youth activities.